-Statutorily required elements of a parenting plan37
+Statutorily required elements of a parenting plan

 The 2007 revisions to the Parenting Act made explicit certain elements required to be included in a parenting plan.
-Some of these elements, such as legal and physical custody and parenting time have been included in different degrees and formats in orders of separation or dissolution in
+Some of these elements, such as legal and physical custody and parenting time have been included in different degrees and formats in orders of separation or dissolution in years prior to the 2007 revisions.
+Data points for all sample cases, both pre- and post-Parenting Act 2007 revisions, were captured in the following statutorily required elements of the post-2007 revision parenting plans.
+These include, but are not limited to:

-36 Neb.
+&lt;sup>36 Neb.
 Rev. Stat. § 43-2929 (2007)